Shaz3e/LaravelDevKit/README.md

 This project utilizes and integrates various tools and resources to provide an optimized development experience.
 Special thanks to:

-- aravel: For providing a robust PHP framework.
+- Laravel: For providing a robust PHP framework.
 - LaraStan: For powerful static analysis tailored to Laravel applications.
 - PHPStan: A static analysis tool that ensures code quality.
 - Pint: Laravel's official code formatter for PHP.